EdwinWalela/edwinwalela/content/posts/callback-functions.md

 Both of these are valid methods of using callback functions.
 However, you'll find that I'll be opting for the second method (just prefference).

-Another scenario where callback functions are used is in Arrays `forEach` method.
+Another scenario where callback functions are used is in Array's `forEach` method.

 ```javascript
 let arr = ["🍊","🍍","🍏"]